 - Position racks in upper and lower thirds of the oven.
-Preheat the oven to 325 degrees and line two baking sheets with parchment paper.
+Preheat the oven to 325°F and line two baking sheets with parchment paper.

-- Shape dough into 1-inch balls and place on prepared baking sheets about about 2 inches apart.
-Use the tip of a wooden spoon handle to press an indentation about 3/4 of the way down into the center of each ball.
-Bake for 22-24 minutes, or until lightly colored on top and golden brown on the bottom.
+- Shape dough into 1-inch balls and place on prepared baking sheets about 2 inches apart.
+Use the tip of a wooden spoon handle to press an indentation about 3/4 of the way down into the center of each ball (twist slightly to release; if the handle sticks, dip it in flour).
+Bake for 22 to 24 minutes, or until lightly colored on top and golden brown on the bottom.
 (If your oven cooks unevenly, rotate cookies from top to bottom and from front to back halfway through baking time.)

 - Let the cookies cool on the pan for 5 minutes, then transfer to a wire rack.
 Using a sieve, dust cookies with confectioners’ sugar.
 Use a tiny spoon or the tip of a teaspoon handle to fill with jam, jelly or preserves.

 - Freezer-Friendly Instructions: The Cookie Dough can be Frozen for up to 3 Months: Roll the dough into balls, let set on a baking sheet in the freezer, then place in a sealable bag and press out as much air as possible.
 Bake as needed directly from the freezer.
 (Allow 1 to 2 minutes longer in the oven.)
 To Freeze After Baking: Let the cookies cool completely and store in an airtight container separating layers with parchment paper or aluminum foil.
 Before serving, remove the cookies from the container and let them come to room temperature.
 (For best results, add the jam after defrosting.)

 - Serving size: 1 cookie